adnanmuhtadi/milestone-project-4/README.md

 ### Known Issues

-- Within the Home page, when going to mobile view, it does not shrink the sizes of the images within the carousel.
+- When the user only selects one product in the laptop screen size, visits the basket, the price summary overlaps the footer.
+It works fine when there are multiple items in the basket.
+- When a user has no delivery details saved in the profile and then proceeds to make an order.
+When inputting the details of the user and UNCHECKING the 'Save Info' button, it will still save the information in their profile
-- When deleting a product, it will also delete it from the order history when i user purchases it.
+- When deleting a product, it will also delete it from the order history when I user purchases it.

 ## Deployment